code-4-penguins/github-actions/README.md

 # github-actions

-### Proof-of-concept github actions with kaniko and a simple python web app.
+### Proof-of-concept github workflows with kaniko and a simple python web app.